chalund/Rainydays-cross-course-project-/README.md

 ## Built with
-This project is built with
+This project is built using:
 - HTML & CSS
 - Javascript